 What Is Considered Medical Malpractice

-Medical malpractice is when a doctor, nurse, or healthcare facility disregards their duty of care, or goes against accepted practice.
+Medical malpractice is when a doctor, nurse, or healthcare facility disregards their duty of care or goes against the accepted practice.
 In the case of a doctor, they would need to willingly neglect their duty of care to a patient.
-This is done by:
+This may include: